mayperalta/week-12-sql-employee-tracker/README.md

 # 12 SQL: Employee Tracker

-Employee Tracker API is a command-line application buit from scratch using Node.js, Inquirer, and MysQ is used to manage a company's database.
+Employee Tracker API is a command-line application to manage a company's database.
+It is built from scratch using Node.js, Inquirer, and MysQL.

 ## User Story